by Sarah Forster

 Step-by-Step Guide to Checking Your Passport’s Validity

-Firstly, the length of time required on your passport now depends on the country you are visiting.
+The length of time required on your passport now depends on the country you are visiting.

-So, the first step will be to check the FCDO travel advice website and look for ‘passport requirements’, which can be found under the ‘entry requirements’ section.
+The first step will be to check the FCDO travel advice website and look for ‘passport requirements’, which can be found under the ‘entry requirements’ section.

+For travel to the EU and Schengen Area countries, your passport must meet two main criteria.
 We take a look at Spain to explain the changes.

 • issued less than 10 years before the date you enter the country (check the ‘date of issue’)

-• valid for at least 3 months after the day you plan to leave (check the ‘expiry date’)
+• valid for at least 3 months after the day you plan to leave the country (check the ‘expiry date’)

 In addition to the 10-year issue rule, ensure that your passport is valid for at least three months after your planned departure date from the EU.
 The UK government, however, recommends having six months of validity on your passport for entry into the Schengen area as a precaution to avoid any travel difficulties.
 If you do not have enough time left on your passport, you will need to renew this before travel.